walidiabiynov/EcoRoute/README.md

 We're even taking the current weather into account to tell you if it's a good time to walk or take the bike.
 So get ready, hit the search button, and help us protect our planet!

+## Motivation
+This project was created to help inform individuals about their carbon footprints, and help them make informed decisions regarding their travel choices.

+## Functionality Screenshots

-## External Dependencies
+## Technologies and External Dependencies

 This web application is built largely using Javscript, CSS, and HTML.
+### The Javascript libraries utilized include:
+* jQuery
+* Bootstrap's library for modal functionality
+* HERE Technology's Javscript core library and mapping service libraries

+### External APIs
-The Javascript libraries utilized include: jQuery, Bootstrap's modal functionality, and HERE Technology's Javscript core library and mapping service libraries.
-The OpenWeatherMap API was used to return realtime weather information based on a GPS location, the HERE Technology  API was used to geocode location names into testingCHANGEFORMERGE
+* The OpenWeatherMap API was used to return realtime weather information based on a GPS location
+* HERE Technology mapping API version 8 was used to geocode location names and addresses into GPS coordinates, as well as return mapping images to be rendered;
+* HERE Technology mapping API version 7.2 was used to process and return routes between locations.

+### Assets
+* Icons from Flaticon.com

+## How to use it

+## Credits

+* Flaticon.com icons made by Pause08, Surang, Smashicons, Freepik, and Photo3Idea_Studio.
+*

+## License